 Three major changes in the revision of the Chinese Patent Examination Guidelines

 With the fast development of the Chinese patent landscape, China National Intellectual Property Administration (CNIPA) revises the “Patent Examination Guidelines” (hereinafter referred to as “Guidelines”) every few years, so as to meet the changes in light of the new technologies, booming filing numbers and legislative changes.
-Recently, on September 24, 2019 CNIPA issued a decision of the revision of the “Guidelines”, which will take effect from November 1, 2019.
+Recently, on September 24, 2019 CNIPA issued a decision of the revision of the “Guidelines”, which came into effect on November 1, 2019.

 In the revision, several changes have been implemented, among which the following three changes might be of major interest to applicants: